segmentio/segment-docs/src/connections/destinations/catalog/webengage/index.md

 You will be required to provide the API key if you intend on sending any via WebEngage's server-side component.
 The API key can be found in your WebEngage dashboard on the top right under **Integrations > REST API**.
 If you don't have a WebEngage account, you can create one [here](https://webengage.com/sign-up).

-If you'd like to use leverage the client-side web or mobile bundled SDKs, enter your License Code.
-WebEngage only needs the License Code you want to enable the device/packaged Integration which will allow you to leverage WebEngage's in-app and push notification functionality.
+To use the client-side web or mobile bundled SDKs, enter your License Code.
+WebEngage only needs the License Code you want to enable the device/packaged Integration which will allow you to use WebEngage's in-app and push notification functionality.

 Do note that WebEngage for Mobile supports only the `Identify` and `Track` methods.